By: Tom Regis, NFI Certified Master Hearth Professional

-Adding a fire pit to your backyard or patio is one of the best ways to create a cozy, inviting outdoor living space.
+Adding a fire pit to your backyard or patio is one of the best ways to create a cozy, inviting outdoor living space you can enjoy year-round.
 Imagine settling into an outdoor couch or chair with your favorite drink next to warm, glowing flames!
 Whether you’re hosting friends, relaxing with family, or simply unwinding after a long day, having a fire pit makes every occasion more comfortable.

-There are two different types of fire pits to choose from — wood burning and gas.
-To make your final decision, you’ll need to factor in cost, convenience, environmental impact, and overall aesthetic.
+There are two different types of fire pits to choose from — wood burning and gas (natural gas or liquid propane).
+To make your final decision, you’ll need to factor in cost, convenience, heat output, environmental impact, and overall aesthetic.

 Use this guide to weigh the pros and cons of wood and gas fire pits, so you can determine which style best fits your outdoor space and lifestyle.